Master 2 Physics of Plasmas and Fusion

 Academic prerequisites

-Completion of a first year of Master's in Physics and/or its applications at the Institut Polytechnique de Paris or equivalent in France or abroad.
+Completion of a first year of Master's in Physics at the Institut Polytechnique de Paris or equivalent in France or abroad.

 Language prerequisites